vtolani95/HumANav-Release/README.md

 Follow the instructions in sd3dis/README.md

 ### Configure HumANav to look for your data.
 HumANav is independent of the actual indoor office environment and human meshes used.
 In this work we use human meshes exported from the SURREAL dataset and scans of indoor office environments from the S3DIS dataset.
-However, if you would like to use other meshes, please download and configure them yourself and update the parameters below to point to your data installation.
+However, if you would like to use other meshes, please download and configure them yourself and update the parameters in renderer_params.py to point to your data installation.

-In ./humanav/renderer_params.py change the following lines
+In ./humanav/renderer_params.py change the following line
 ```
-def get_traversible_dir():
-    return '/PATH/TO/HumANav/sd3dis/stanford_building_parser_dataset/traversibles'

-def get_sbpd_data_dir():
-    return '/PATH/TO/HumANav/sd3dis/stanford_building_parser_dataset/'

-def get_surreal_mesh_dir():
-    return '/PATH/TO/HumANav/surreal/code/human_meshes'

-def get_surreal_texture_dir():
+def get_path_to_humanav():
-    return '/PATH/TO/HumANav/surreal/code/human_textures'
+    return '/PATH/TO/HumANav'
 ```

 ## Setup